Aikku93/SGE/docs/MML.md

 Pitch bend is used to alter the pitch of all notes associated with this track, and ranges -127.0..+127.0 semitones.
 This can be used to simulate pitch slides on string and brass instruments, for example, or simply for effects.
+Relative pitch bends (relative to the current bend) can be performed by using a `~` symbol prior to the value (eg. `T~-1->+3=2` would set the bend to -1.0 semitones relative to the current bend value, then ramp to an absolute value of +3.0 semitones over two beats).

 Tempo controls the playback speed of the song, and is specified as 1..1024BPM.